 Being an experienced team developing WordPress themes for over 30,000 users across the world.
-One question that we get asked the most is: “Shall I use WordPress to build my online course website or use online services like Thinkific or Teachable.
+One question that we get asked the most is: “Shall I use WordPress to build my online course website or use online services like Thinkific or Teachable?
 Which is better and why.”
 Indeed, it is very complicated and not as clear as black and white.
 Each solution will be perfect for each specific situation.

 Therefore, today we will point out some basic differences between Teachable and WordPress.
 This will compare the pros and cons of creating an online course website using Teachable and using WordPress.
-To be specific, we will pick the combination of LearnPress LMS and Eduma theme as our WordPress education stack to make comparisons with Teachable as LearnPress is the best WordPress themes and Eduma is the best education WordPress themes.
+To be specific, we will pick the combination of LearnPress LMS and Eduma theme as our WordPress education stack to make comparisons with Teachable as LearnPress is the best WordPress theme and Eduma is the best education WordPress theme.
 There are plenty of other WordPress LMS and education themes that are also very easy to use with many features but the general productivity won’t be as comparable as LearnPress.

 Pricing and fees

 In terms of setup price, both solutions would take you nothing to create an online course website up and running.
 However, the feature will be very limited and the site should work well for only some users.
 To actually be able to make a living selling online course, you will need to upgrade the site.
 The maintenance price for Teachable will be from $39 to $299 per month.
 For $39/month, you will lose 5% of transaction fees to Teachable and get way less features.

 Meanwhile, using a self-host WordPress solution such as LearnPress LMS with Eduma Theme.
 You will pay an upfront cost for the theme, the LMS system of $69 for life-time access and only need to pay yearly subscription for your domain and hosting of about $5 per month on average.
 In total, it would be around $130 to $150 yearly.
 This is about 80% cheaper than using 3rd Party Hosted platforms like Teachable.